 • Clinicians tracked 12,519 adults in the U.S. aged 55 and older for four years.
 Moderate drinkers had a 28% lower risk of death than did abstainers.49

 • Danish investigators followed a cohort of 11,914 persons aged 20 or older for 20 years.
-Both non-drinkers and heavy drinkers had the highest rates of all-cause mortality.50
+Significantly, both non-drinkers and heavy drinkers had the highest rates of all-cause mortality.50

 • Australian doctors studied nearly 3,000 adults for 14 years.
 Compared with abstainers, moderate drinkers were much less likely to die over time.51